hiveot/hub/docs/INSTALL.md

 make bindings
 ```

+## Fix for raspberry-pi kernel 6.6 hangup

+Raspberry pi boots fine but as soon as zwave-js opens the serial port it deadlocks the device.

+There is a discussion on this: https://github.com/zwave-js/zwave-js-ui/discussions/3880

+Workaround, downgrade the kernel to 6.1-77
+> sudo rpi-update af3ab905d42

+Potential fix instead of kernel downgrade:
+Some people report that configuring the firmware in /boot/firmware/config.txt to say:
+> dtoverlay=dwc2,dr_mode=host

+would fix it, but this pi3 already had this line.
+Perhaps it needs to sit above the [cm5] section?

 ## Install To User (Easiest)

 Installing to user is great for running a test setup to develop new bindings or just see how things work.
 The hub is installed into the user's bin directory and runs under that user's permissions.